Stalker (1979 film): Plot

-A man works as a "Stalker", leading people through the "Zone", an area where the normal laws of physics do not apply, and remnants of seemingly extraterrestrial activity lie undisturbed among its ruins.
-At the heart of the Zone lies a "Room", which is said to grant the wishes of anyone who steps inside.
-The Zone contains ominous, supernatural hazards.
-The government bans anyone from entering the Zone and subjects Stalkers to long prison sentences if caught.
+"The Zone" is a huge tract of open land where the normal laws of physics supposedly do not apply, containing supernatural hazards.
+At the heart of the Zone lies a "Room" that is said to grant the wishes of anyone who steps inside.
+The government has fenced off the Zone, subjecting "Stalkers", people who illegally guide others through the Zone, to harsh prison time if caught crossing the border.

-The Stalker has just returned from prison to his wife and daughter.
-To his wife's horror, two men, a "Writer" and a "Professor" hire him to guide them to the Zone.
-He meets his clients in a rundown bar-café and warns them that they must do what he says to survive the dangers that lie ahead.
-He explains that the Zone is a living thing that visitors must respect and warns that within the Zone, the straightest path is not always the shortest route.
+One Stalker has just returned from a long prison sentence to his wife and daughter.
+To his wife's horror, a disaffected writer and a physics professor immediately hire the Stalker to take them through the Zone.
+Needing the money, he meets the Writer and Professor in a rundown bar-café, warning them that they must do what he says to survive the dangers that lie ahead.
+He explains that the Zone is a living thing that visitors must respect.

-The group evades the Zone's military guards by following a train inside the gate.
-They ride into the heart of the Zone on a railway work car.
-The Stalker tests for gravitational anomalies by throwing metal nuts tied to strips of cloth.
-The Writer is skeptical of any real danger, but the Professor generally follows the Stalker's advice.
+The trio evades the Zone's military guards by following a train through the gate, riding through the Zone's vast wilderness on a railway work car.
+The Zone contains such human remnants as old abandoned industrial facilities, corpses, guns, and tanks.
+The Stalker cautiously tests for anomalies as they painstakingly make their way toward the Room, though nothing unusual occurs.

-As they travel, the three men discuss their reasons for wanting to visit the Room.
-The Writer expresses his fear of losing his inspiration.
-The Professor seems less anxious, but insists on carrying along a small backpack.
-The Professor admits he hopes to win a Nobel Prize for scientific analysis of the Zone.
-The Stalker insists that he has no motive beyond the altruistic aim of aiding the desperate to their desires; he mentions that his mentor, another stalker, obtained great riches by entering the Room, and then hanged himself.
+The three men discuss their reasons for wanting to visit the Room as they travel: the Writer fears losing his inspiration, the calm Professor hopes to analyze the Zone in order to win a Nobel Prize, and the Stalker insists he has no motive beyond the altruistic aim of aiding the desperate to their desires.
+He mentions that his mentor, another Stalker named "Porcupine", obtained great riches by entering the Room but then hanged himself when he returned home.

+The trio draw lots to determine that the Writer will go first through an especially long, dark, ominous passageway that the Stalker calls the "meat grinder".
+Nervously, the Writer passes through without harm, shocking the Stalker, who reveals that the meat grinder kills anyone the Zone deems morally unworthy.
+The Writer forges ahead and delivers a soliloquy directly to camera about the futility of knowledge and feeling overwhelmed and criticized by other people.
+He returns to the others, and the Stalker reveals that Porcupine sent a brother ahead of him into the meat grinder, where the brother was killed.
+The Stalker then recites a poem about never being satisfied, and the Writer rages at the Stalker for assuming he was morally unworthy.